 The concept of equity applies to discrimination too; we’re not all starting off with an equal level of knowledge and ability.

 Change, which means doing the above and more.
 I wrote this because I see a problem (arguably slow on the uptake, but better late than never), and change needs to be started.
 It can happen.
 I don’t have all the answers as I don’t fully comprehend the problem, so I hope this work will be picked up, refined, expanded and improved…that’s how change starts.

 Thank you to all who read drafts of this article and suggested improvement.
-I’ve probably spent more time rethinking and drafting this than anything else I’ve ever written.
-Not naming anyone as ultimately the words and opinions are my own.
+I’ve spent more time rethinking and drafting this than anything else I’ve ever written, because uniquely, I’m writing about something that I have no direct experience of.
+Not naming any who helped as ultimately the words and opinions are my own, and if there’s any blowback, it’s on me.
 Here’s the post on my Facebook page sharing this article to my readers.

 Here’s a video which covers the common themes from the Facebook post:

 And if you like podcasts, this is worth a listen.

 Milena Issler is a Brazilian 4×4 instructor and after reading this article, sent me a video she made.
 It should explain quite a bit…

 Formula 1’s Sebastian Vettel ‘flirting’ normalises sexism